openebs/lvm-localpv/docs/storageclasses.md

 - #### thinProvision (Optional)

   For creating thin-provisioned volume, use thinProvision parameter in storage class.
 It's allowed values are: "yes" and "no".
-If we don't use this parameter by default it's value will be "no" and it will work as thick provisioned volumes.
+If we don't set thinProvision parameter by default it's value will be `no` and it will work as thick provisioned volumes.

   ```yaml
   apiVersion: storage.k8s.io/v1